Kids can forget what they learned during the school break. Avoid brain drain with these tips on how to keep kids learning in the summer.

 That’s when I realized “summer brain drain” is a real thing:

-Translation: kids lose two months’ worth of knowledge during the summer.
+Translation: young children lose two months’ worth of knowledge during the summer.

-And because of that, teachers have to spend a whole month at the start of the year re-teaching all that stuff they forgot.
+And because of this summer learning loss, teachers have to spend a whole month at the start of the year re-teaching all that stuff they forgot.
 That’s a whole month teachers could be using to introduce new material.

 How to keep kids learning in the summer